April 1, 2025 | By Greene Broillet & Wheeler

 If you or a loved one has been involved in a truck accident, recovery may feel overwhelming.
 While every case is unique, there are steps you can take to begin rebuilding your life physically, emotionally, and financially.

 Your health should be your first priority.
-Seek immediate medical attention, even if you feel “okay” at the scene—some injuries, like concussions or internal bleeding, may not show symptoms right away.
-Follow your doctor’s treatment plan and attend all follow-up appointments.
-Your medical records will help your recovery and serve as crucial evidence in your case.
+Seek medical attention as soon as you are able to—some conditions, like concussions or back/neck injuries, may not show symptoms right away.
+Follow your doctor’s treatment plan and do your best to attend follow-up appointments.

 Catastrophic accidents often involve more than physical injuries; trauma and anxiety are common as well.
 Talking to a counselor or joining a support group can help you process what happened and take steps toward emotional recovery.

 If you’re able, document everything about the accident.
-Take photos of the scene, the vehicles involved, and your injuries.
+If you’re in the physical and emotional condition to do so, take photos of the scene, the vehicles involved, and your injuries.
 Keep copies of your medical records, police report, and any correspondence with insurance companies.

 One of the most complex aspects of truck accidents is determining who is at fault.
-It’s not always just the truck driver—sometimes the trucking company, maintenance team, or cargo loaders share responsibility.
+It’s not always just the truck driver—sometimes the trucking company, others involved in the transportation endeavor, or cargo loaders share responsibility.
 A competent attorney can investigate the details and determine all liable parties, maximizing your chances for a full recovery.

 Truck accident claims often involve navigating through insurance policies, trucking regulations, and sometimes lawsuits.
 This can be incredibly challenging on your own.
 A skilled lawyer can help you file a claim, negotiate with insurance companies, and fight for the compensation you deserve.